 Why they matter |

-Customers - The Board recognises the dependence of our growth plans on building strong and lasting relationships with our customers.
-Inter alia, this requires that we continuously improve product ranges, quality, availability and service to become the supplier of choice.
-Shareholders - The Board recognises the importance of engaging with all shareholders and prioritises effective dialogue to ensure that we capture and embrace feedback relating to areas of interest and of concern, and to ensure that our obligations are met.
-Employees - The Board understands that our colleagues underpin the performance and success of our business and, therefore, the importance of providing a safe working environment that promotes inclusion and diversity, as well as ensuring they have the opportunity to realise their potential and progress in their careers.
+Customers - The Board recognises that establishing strong and lasting relationships with our customers is essential to our growth ambitions.
+To become the supplier of choice, we must, among other things, continually improve our product offerings, quality, availability, and service.
+Shareholders - The Board recognises the importance of engaging with all shareholders and places a high priority on having productive conversations to gather feedback, and act on areas of interest and concern, as well as ensure that our regulatory obligations are met.
+Colleagues - The Board recognises that our colleagues are the major drivers of the Company’s performance and success and, therefore, the importance of providing a safe workplace that values diversity and inclusion, and provides employees with the opportunities to advance in their careers and reach their full potential.
 Suppliers - The Board appreciates that to operate effectively we must ensure secure supplies of good quality sustainable materials at a fair price from suppliers with high ethical standards, and monitor supplier performance against appropriate metrics.
-Communities and environment - The Board understands the role all organisations have to play in protecting the environment and in mitigating the impact of climate change.
+Communities and environment - Environmental, Social and Governance (‘ESG’) considerations have been a key part of the Board’s agenda again in 2024, as we further develop our plans in this very important area.
+The Board understands the role all organisations have to play in protecting the environment and in mitigating the impact of climate change.
 The Board also recognises the need to support the local communities in which our larger facilities are located.
-Government and regulatory/ industry bodies - The Board recognises the critical importance of ensuring the highest standards of corporate governance, including compliance with the rules for listed companies and other relevant regulations (e.g. health & safety, taxation), which together give us our licence to operate. |
+Government and regulatory/ industry bodies - The Board recognises the critical importance of ensuring the highest standards of corporate governance, including compliance with the rules for listed companies and other relevant regulations (e.g. health and safety, and taxation), which together give us our licence to operate. |

 How we engage |